Nikoge/Statistics-and-Machine-Learning/README.md

   The course provides a theoretical foundation for models and methods based on the concept of probability.
 All the assignments are written in paper.
 The course comprises:

-  *  Probability distributions for univariate and multivariate random variables
+  *  Probability distributions for univariate and multivariate random variables.

-  *  Expected value, variance, moments,
+  *  Expected value, variance, moments.

-  * Joint distribution, conditional distribution, independence,
+  * Joint distribution, conditional distribution, independence.

-  * The elements of the Bayesian approach,
+  * The elements of the Bayesian approach.

-  * Transforms
+  * Transforms.

-  * Order statistics,
+  * Order statistics.

-  *  Multivariate normal distribution and its properties,
+  *  Multivariate normal distribution and its properties.

   * Types of convergence and convergence theorems.